avrha/config/README.md

 # Configuration
-My work configuration for Unix-like systems, specifically Ubuntu 18.04/20.04.
+My work configuration for Unix-like systems, specifically Debian 11.

 Tools in use
 ------------